-Walking into a room full of strangers to talk about sexual behavior you can’t control takes real courage.
-If you’re considering Sex Addicts Anonymous meetings, you’re probably past the point of wondering whether you have a problem, and looking for something that actually works.
+Walking into a room full of strangers to talk about sexual behavior you cannot control can feel intimidating.
+If you're considering Sex Addicts Anonymous meetings, you may already know the pattern is a problem and want to understand what the meeting is actually like before you try one.

-Here’s what SAA meetings are, how they work, and how to find one.
+This guide explains how SAA meetings work, what to expect, and how to find one.

 Key takeaways